Yasuj University of Medical Sciences: Medicinal Plant Research Center

 The Medicinal Plant Research Center was the University's first Research Center and was approved in 2007.
 Dena peaks in the South zone is located in the Dena district.
 The Boyer Ahmad district is considered a natural museum of medicinal plants.
 Diversity in this region is unparalleled and Iran's unique genetic resources help support this center.
 The center examines the advantages, disadvantages, and properties of medicinal plants for the treatment and preparation of cosmetics and health.

 Social Determinants of Health Research Center

-The Social Determinants of Health Research Center was established in the Department of Health in February 2011.
-Its purpose is to investigate the social determinants of health and basic needs.
+In February 2011, the Department of Health launched the Social Determinants of Health Research Centre.
+Its goal is to look at how fundamental necessities and health are influenced by society.

 Molecular Cellular Research Center

-The Cellular-Molecular Research Center is an academic research center.
-Established in 2010, the center serves as a framework for both professor and graduate student research projects in medicine and other fields.
+Scholarly research is conducted at the Cellular-Molecular Research Centre.
+The centre was founded in 2010 and provides a framework for graduate student and professor research initiatives in medicine and other disciplines.

-The center's laboratory facilities are specialized for the implementation and promotion of research projects in the fields of cellular and molecular biology.